spark2k06/PCXT_MiSTer/TASKS.md

   - Verify read and write paths use consistent addressing rules.
 - Acceptance:
   - Address remapping is covered for both low and high 64 KB banks.
+- Verification:
+  - `ega_vram_tb.sv` now has a dedicated `test_odd_even_page_select()` case.
+  - The test covers Graphics Controller odd/even remap through page select, `cpu_a16` bank selection in memory map `00b`, and `extended_memory=0` address masking.
+  - Each remap case verifies CPU write and CPU read use the same effective plane address.
+  - HDL simulation could not be run on this machine because no standalone HDL simulator is installed; see `TEST_TOOLS.md`.

 ### EGA-107 - Expand CPU Write Mode Coverage